Chymyst/chymyst-core/docs/chymyst03.md

 Therefore, we need at least one new molecule that will be consumed to start these two reactions.
 However, if we declare the two reactions as `c() → f()` and `c() → g()` and then emit two copies of `c()`, we are not guaranteed that both reactions will start.
 It is possible that two copies of the first reaction or two copies of the second reaction are started instead.
-In other words, there will be an _unavoidable nondeterminism_ in our chemistry.
+In other words, there will be an _unavoidable indeterminism_ in our chemistry.

 `Chymyst` will in fact detect this problem and generate an error: